 Your doctor will do the best they can to answer your questions based on the information they have about your cancer.
-But prognosis and survival statistics are meant to be used as a guideline.
+Prognosis and survival statistics are meant to be used as a guideline.

 If you’ve been diagnosed with colon cancer, many factors affect your prognosis.
 According to the National Cancer Institute, these factors include:

-- Stage: The stage of colon cancer refers to how far it has spread.
+- Stage.
+The stage of colon cancer refers to how far it’s spread.
 As reported by the American Cancer Society, localized cancer that hasn’t spread to the lymph nodes or distant organs generally has a better outcome than cancer that has spread to other parts of the body.

 - Colon blockage: Colon cancer can cause a blockage of the colon or grow through the colon wall and cause a hole in the bowel.
 Either of these situations can impact your outlook.